ubccpsc/classportal-ui/GRADES.md

 The core difficulty is that AutoTest is just a test runner.
 This means that for any given course deliverable each student and/or team will have many AutoTest records associated with them that needs to be distilled into a single final deliverable mark.
 Each course has complete flexibility for defining how a series of AutoTest records are translated into a single grade.

+To get an idea of why this is important, the fall 2017 instance of CPSC 310 ran 14,659 AutoTest executions for 322 students during d1.
+Since the students were working in pairs, these executions needed to be reduced to the 161 test executions that corresponded to real student grades (aka 99% of executions needed to be processed and ignored according to the course rubric).
+This document describes the process and data structures that enable staff to do this with complete flexibility.

 ## Process

 The high-level process for this task looks like this:

 1. AutoTest executes the student deliverables as they are received.
-Each of these executions generates `ResultRecord`.
+Each of these executions generates a `ResultRecord`.

 1. Course staff visit the _Test Results_ tab in ClassPortal, selects a single deliverable, and downloads a JSON file containing the complete AutoTest data for that deliverable (`ResultPayload`).

-1. Course staff iterate over the test execution data structure and apply their own course-specific rubric to determine a grade for the deliverable for each student.
+1. Course staff iterate over the test execution results (`ResultRecord`) and apply their own course-specific rubric to determine a grade for the deliverable for each student (`Student`).
 This can then be uploaded to UBC connect for further editing and sharing with the students.
 Starting January 2018 these will also be visible in ClassPortal for both displaying to students and editing by course staff.

 ## Transformation